ManojChandran/go-operator/README.md

 ```
 * enqueue: Adds new items to the queue when a relevant object changes.
 * handleObject: Reacts to changes in related objects and enqueues them.
+### Informer
+An Informer in Kubernetes is a key component of the controller pattern.
+It is responsible for watching Kubernetes resources (like Pods, Deployments, or Custom Resources) and caching their state locally, reducing direct API calls to the Kubernetes API server.
+* List & Watch
+* Cache
+* Event Notification
+* Reconciliation trigger

+#### RateLimiter
-> A Rate Limiter in a Kubernetes controller helps control the number of reconciliation attempts to avoid overwhelming the API server or the managed resources.
+A Rate Limiter in a Kubernetes controller helps control the number of reconciliation attempts to avoid overwhelming the API server or the managed resources.

+## Custom Controller Architecture
 ![Alt Text](./img/operator-basic.png)

 ## Repository